This tracker was last updated on February 23, 2023.

-In the lead-up to Russia’s invasion of Ukraine in February 2022 and particularly since the outbreak of hostilities, the United States and NATO allies have taken numerous steps to bolster allied force posture in Eastern Europe, enhancing deterrence against further Russian aggression and demonstrating the Alliance’s ability to defend its eastern flank.
-The Scowcroft Center for Strategy and Security’s Transatlantic Security Initiative has been tracking it all, as visualized in the animation, graphs, and table below.
+In the lead-up to Russia’s invasion of Ukraine in February 2022 and particularly since the outbreak of hostilities, the United States and NATO allies have taken numerous steps to bolster allied force posture along the Alliance’s eastern flank and under NATO command.
+These posture enhancements were intended to enhance deterrence against further Russian aggression and demonstrate the Alliance’s ability to defend its eastern flank.
+But one year on from the beginning of Russia’s war, what does NATO’s posture on its eastern flank look like?